20.9 C

 Must read

-By Christine Joice Cudis
+Christine Joice Cudis

 ADELAIDE — The OzAsia Festival, an annual celebration of diverse cultures in South Australia, commenced on October 24, with a stunning performance by Filipino artist Brian Ruiz at the Lucky Dumpling Market in Elder Park, Adelaide.

 “Performing at the OzAsia Festival was a surreal experience.
-It’s an honor to share our culture with such a diverse audience,” Ruiz commented.
+It’s an honour to share our culture with such a diverse audience,” Ruiz commented.
 Born and raised in South Australia, Ruiz’s journey into music was inspired by his father, who arrived in Australia in the mid-1960s and played in various bands.
 His mother followed in the mid-1970s, and the couple met through their shared love of music.

 Ruiz’s early career highlight was winning the South Australian Young Composers Award in 1994.
 He has navigated various challenges over the years, including the significant impact of the COVID-19 pandemic.
 “It was tough, but music is in my blood.
 Adapting was the only way forward,” Ruiz shared.
 Up until 2020, Ruiz had been working as a full-time musician for almost 25 years.
 The pandemic forced him to transition into another field, yet he continues to perform at corporate events, special occasions like the OzAsia Festival, and as part of the worship team at Equippers Church in Reynella.